-- Even if you do not stamp the date and/or time with Timestamp, you can do so later using the DPOF function or some printing application (page 119). - Digital zoom is disabled while date stamping is turned on. - Date stamping is not possible for the following types of images. - Images recorded with certain BEST SHOT scenes (Dynamic Photo, Cross, Pastel, ID Photo, White board, etc.)
+- Even if you do not stamp the date and/or time with Timestamp, you can do so later using the DPOF function or some printing application (page 119). - Digital zoom is disabled while date stamping is turned on. - · Date stamping is not possible for the following types of images. - Images recorded with certain BEST SHOT scenes (Dynamic Photo, ID Photo, Business cards and documents, White board, etc.)